logstash-plugins/logstash-codec-protobuf/README.md

 # Prerequisites

 * prepare your ruby versions of the protobuf definitions, for example using the ruby-protoc compiler from https://github.com/codekitchen/ruby-protocol-buffers
-* download the logstash-codec-protobuf-1.5.0.gem to your computer.
+* download the logstash-codec-protobuf-$VERSION.gem to your computer.
 * Install the plugin.
 From within your logstash directory, do bin/plugin install /path/to/logstash-codec-protobuf-$VERSION.gem
 * use the codec in your logstash config file.
 See details below.